Cortrah/SpaceOperaDesign/README.md

 	for now we'll call this governance_type 'feudal'

 ## Races
-1. Humans
+1. Terran
-2. Arachnids
+2. Arachnidia
-3. Robots
+3. Lupe
-4. Spores
+4. Sporelon
+5. Aurelian
+6. Flux

     (there are also ancients and grey to start, but not as pcs)